Please rotate your device

 in order to view this website properly.

 A beautiful smile can brighten your day—mentally and physically.
 Mentally, smiling can change your mood and make your day better.
 Physically, it can make you appear more attractive to others.
 Unfortunately, there are many who don’t take advantage of the benefits of an open smile due to imperfections with their teeth.
 Fortunately, some of these imperfections can be prevented—such as tooth decay.
 As the saying goes, it is better to prepare and prevent than it is to repair and repent.
-Below are tips to prevent cavities so that you can better maintain your smile for years to come.
+Below are great tips to prevent cavities so that you can better maintain your smile for years to come.

 Change Your Diet